-Marriage in Algeria is based on civic code and can take 3-4 weeks to get authorization.
+Marriage in Algeria is based on its civil code and it can take three to four weeks to obtain authorization.
 Neither a fixed period of residence nor publication of bans is required.
 A religious ceremony may subsequently be performed at the option of the couple.
-However, only the civic marriage is recognized as a legal marriage in Algeria and the United States.
+However, only the civil marriage is recognized as a legal marriage in Algeria and the United States.
 Same-sex marriage is not legal in Algeria.

 Prior Marriages: For those citizens who have been married before, the Algerian government requires foreign citizens to provide authenticated copies of foreign divorce decrees.
 In order to have your U.S. divorce decree authenticated, you should have it authenticated by your home state’s Secretary of State; you can then have that signature authenticated by the U.S. Department of State Office of Authentications; finally that signature can be authenticated by the Algerian embassy in Washington, DC or the Algerian Consulate in New York.
 The U.S. Embassy in Algiers cannot authenticate U.S. documents.